zubinchopra/portaldocs/portal-sdk/templates/msportalfx-test-sideloading.md

 1. Wait for the resource to get created.

-To write a test verifies the Browse experience while side loading your local extension:
+To write a test that verifies the Browse experience while sideloading your local extension:

 1. Create a new TypeScript file called **localextensiontests.ts**.